westbrookdaniel/core/README.md

 # core

-My server first Bun js/ts framework/template.
+Server first Bun typescript framework/template

-Quite a light framework, but packed with a utilities and patterns for making backend first development easier especially with frameworks like htmx.
+Quite a light framework, but packed with a utilities and patterns for making backend first development easier especially with frameworks like htmx